-The stage of a cancer tells you how big it is and whether it has spread.
-The type is the type of cell the cancer started from.
+The stage of a cancer tells you about its size and whether it has spread.
+The type means the type of cell the cancer started from.
 The grade means how abnormal the cells look under the microscope.

 Stage 2 means the cancer has spread outside the cervix, into the surrounding tissues.
-Find out about stage 2 cervical cancer and how it is treated.
+The main treatments are a combination of chemotherapy and radiotherapy (chemoradiotherapy) and sometimes surgery.

 Stage 3 means the cancer has spread from the cervix into the structures around it or into the lymph nodes in the pelvis or abdomen.
 Treatment is usually a combination of chemotherapy and radiotherapy (chemoradiotherapy).